 Figure 3.
 Identification of the lower edge of the femur head with fluoroscopy as a reference point.
 (Authors` own material)

 Pseudoaneurysm is a continued connection between the arterial lumen and a saccular expanding hematoma.
-This often results from femoral access obtained from a low puncuture of the superficial or profunda femoral artery.
+This often results from femoral access obtained from a low puncture of the superficial or profunda femoral artery.
 The incidence of a femoral pseudoaneurysm has been reported from 1 to 6%.
 Smaller (2-3 cm), asymptomatic pseudoaneurysms can be conservatively managed with spontaneous resolution in most cases.
 In some cases, the treatment consists of external compression or thrombin injection guided by ultrasound (22).

 An arteriovenous fistula results from a persistent arterial connection with a vein and has been reported in 1% of transfemoral approach.
-Like a pseudoaneurysm, an arteriovenous fistula results from femoral access obtained from a low puncuture of the superficial or profunda femoral artery.
+Like a pseudoaneurysm, an arteriovenous fistula results from femoral access obtained from a low puncture of the superficial or profunda femoral artery.
 Management is often conservative.
 For larger or symptomatic arteriovenous fistula, manual compression is the primary approach, and surgical intervention is reserved for rare cases (20).Femoral artery thrombosis can occur in patients with a small common femoral artery lumen (peripheral vascular disease, diabetes, female gender), in whom a large-diameter catheter or sheath.
 This requires urgent vascular assessment (for exploration and correction of any local dissection or plaque avulsion and Fogarty embolectomy of the distal vessel as needed to restore distal pulses)(21).

 Comparison between femoral and radial accesses